 Report findings were derived from a combination of information gathering tools.
 This appendix presents the data analysis of responses from two tools: 1) service availability information received from MCFD CYMH regional contacts and from each health authority, and 2) survey responses from child and youth mental health practitioners, AMH clinicians, community social service practitioners, physicians, parents, caregivers and youth.
 Survey findings in the report are presented as average responses and/ or the per cent distribution of responses for each question.
 For some questions, participants were asked how often a situation or activity occurred.
-Reporting of the distribution of responses to these questions combines responses into two groups: one where responses indicated that a situation or activity happens usually or always.
+Reporting of the distribution of responses to these questions combines responses into two groups: one where responses indicated that a situation or activity happens never, seldom or about half the time, and another where a situation or activity happens usually or always.
 Survey participants were only asked to respond to questions that were applicable, and findings do not include incomplete responses or responses of "don't know" or "not applicable" for each question.
 Therefore, the total number of participants used to calculate the average responses and the per cent distribution of responses varied for each question.